This information applies to Scotland.

 - the child will have information about who both parents are.

-You can find information on joint birth registration in a leaflet called 'Joint birth registration involving both parents' produced by the Scottish Government on their website at www.gov.scot.
+You can find information on joint birth registration in a leaflet called 'Joint birth registration involving both parents' on the Scottish Government website.

 Making changes to a birth certificate